Optimization with Constraint Learning: A Framework and Survey

-\textit{Selection and Training}: Firstly, the choice of model to use to learn constraints should also be further investigated.
-Most of the approaches used to learn constraints are the most commonly known methods (regression, ANNs, DTs, etc.), however there is an opportunity to see how less well-known approaches perform in terms of solution quality, as well as ease of embedding as constraints.
+\textit{Selection and Training}: Firstly, the choice of which model to use to learn constraints should also be further investigated.
+Most of the approaches used to learn constraints are the most commonly known methods (regression, ANNs, DTs, etc.), however, there is an opportunity to see how less well-known approaches perform in terms of solution quality, as well as ease of embedding as constraints.
 Secondly, predictive models often provide a measure of the uncertainty of their predictions.
-Neural Network classifiers, for example, can have Softmax scores while Decision Trees report the number of misclassified examples at their leaf nodes.
-Although \cite{cremer2018data} have used probabilistic information from their classifier to good results, further research on how to incorporate these measures of uncertainty into optimization problems should be carried out.
+Neural network classifiers, for example, can have Softmax scores \citep{grave17a} while decision trees report the number of misclassified examples at their leaf nodes.
+Although \cite{cremer2018data} have used probabilistic information from their classifier to good results, further research on how to incorporate such measures of uncertainty into optimization problems should be carried out.
 Approaches such as robust optimization or stochastic programming might be useful here.
-Thirdly, only a few approaches have used ensemble methods to learn constraints.
-While not all problems will require the additional predictive power that an ensemble approach brings, it is to be expected that as the best predictive models in ML applications are often ensembles, it makes sense to incorporate their superior abilities into constraint learning.
-Finally, in Section \ref{sec:overviewStep1}, we make the distinction between constraint learning and constraint function learning.
-Further research is required on which approach performs best, either generally or on a case-by-case basis.
-The relationship between the two approaches should be investigated.
-When do two methods result in the same optimal solution?
-In other words, when do they define the same feasible region?\\
+Thirdly, as noted above, predictive models are designed for predictive purposes, and not to be embedded into an optimization model.
+There could be an opportunity to develop models designed to be embedded, as well as models that perform well with small amounts of data.
+Finally, only a few approaches have used ensemble methods to learn constraints.
+While not all problems will require the additional predictive power that an ensemble approach brings, it is to be expected that as the best predictive models in ML applications are often ensembles, it makes sense to incorporate their superior abilities into constraint learning. \\